awni/ecg/README.md

 Install the requirements (this may take a few minutes).

-**NB** If you do not have a GPU, change line XX in requirements.txt from
+**NB** If you do not have a GPU, change line 67 in requirements.txt from

 ```
 tensorflow-gpu==1.0.1